aherbert/gdsc-smlm/docs/fitting_plugins.rst

    * - Exposure time (ms)
      - This is the length of time captured by each frame in milliseconds.

-   * - Gain
-     - The total gain.
-Used to convert the camera ADUs to photons.

 .. index:: Camera Type